 If we browse, we can find hundreds of mindfulness or mental health apps for teens because they are now in high demand.
 These grounding apps have proven results in achieving mental health goals.
 Some of the obvious benefits of mindfulness apps are:

-• It enables the mind to focus on the present moment.
+- Enable the mind to focus on the present moment.

-• Lowers anxiety and depression levels.
+- Lowers friendship anxiety, generalized anxiety, and depression levels.

 Simple Ways to Become More Mindful